 You wonder: “Do I need to watch Anna in order to understand or appreciate this movie?”

 I say: “No, there is some character background, but that is inconsequential to the overall plot – although early on you do get telling snippets from Jacob and Shawn’s previous venture.”

 Anna 2 has some comedic moments such as portraying paranormal investigation and the crew as a ditzy, esoteric Three Stooges act; such as one character making holy water by placing a bible in a foot bath.
-However, the laughs soon disappear and then the film becomes dragged out creepathon, heavily relying on the dread of the moment from scene to scene.
+However, the laughs soon disappear and then the film becomes a dragged-out creepathon, relying heavily on the dread lurching from scene to scene.

 Scarce humour aside, this film should have come with a counter in the upper right frame corner to show a break-down of tallying costs – purely to entertain the subconscious thought of “How much did that cost?”.